 GHG emission limits

-On 13 April 2012, Canada officially announced a proposed greenhouse gas (GHG) emission standard for the heavy-duty sector.
-The standard was finalized on 13 March 2013 and are closely aligned with the United States’ HDV Fuel Consumption and GHG standards.
+In 2012, Canada officially announced a proposed greenhouse gas (GHG) emission standard for the heavy-duty sector.
+This first-phase standard was finalized in 2013 and is closely aligned with the United States’ HDV Fuel Consumption and GHG standards.

-The standards will be implemented beginning with MY2014 vehicles and engines, and will be fully phased-in by 2018.
-They require CO2emission reductions ranging from 6% to 23% in the MY2017 timeframe (as compared to a MY2010 baseline), as well as limits on N2O and CH4 emissions and A/C leakage.
-The regulatory design mirrors that of the US HDV program, and the rule is best understood as three separate standards linked to specific provisions for tractor trucks, heavy-duty pickup trucks and vans, and vocational vehicles, with additional separate standards for the engines that power tractor trucks and vocational vehicles.
+The standards were implemented beginning with Model Year (MY) 2014 vehicles and engines and were fully phased in by 2018.
+They required CO2 emission reductions ranging from 6% to 23% in the MY 2017 timeframe (as compared to an MY 2010 baseline), as well as limits on N2O and CH4 emissions and A/C leakage.
+The regulatory design mirrors that of the U.S. HDV program, and the rule is best understood as three separate standards linked to specific provisions for tractor trucks, heavy-duty pickup trucks and vans, and vocational vehicles, with additional separate standards for the engines that power tractor trucks and vocational vehicles.
 The individual components of the regulations are summarized below.

 |Tractor trucks||Nine subcategories based on weight, cab configuration, and roof height||GEM simulation